jjgrainger/PostTypes/README.md

 $ composer require jjgrainger/posttypes
 ```

-PostTypes uses [PSR-4](http://www.php-fig.org/psr/psr-4/) autoloading and cand be used with Composers autoloader.
+PostTypes uses [PSR-4](http://www.php-fig.org/psr/psr-4/) autoloading and cand be used with Composer's autoloader.
 Below is a basic example of getting started, though your setup maybe different depending on how you are using Composer.

 ```php
 require __DIR__ . '/vendor/autoload.php';